 Apprenticeship Support & Knowledge for Schools Project (ASK)

 Did you know that Apprenticeship participation now stands at a record high level?

 Did you know that you can achieve a degree through an apprenticeship?

-Did you know that there are up to 28000 apprenticeship positions available across England?
+Did you know that there can be up to 23000 apprenticeship positions available across England at any one time?

 If you didn’t know the above, you are not alone and All About STEM is working in Cheshire, Warrington, Knowsley & Wirral to help make sure that schools, colleges and their students are fully informed about the brilliant opportunities that apprenticeships offer.